 The invisible zipper is one of the most used fastening techniques.
 So I wanted to share the method we use to install an invisible zipper and to achieve a perfect finish.
 Sharing tips and techniques to solve problems along the way.
 Check out our corresponding YouTube tutorial: How To: Sewing Invisible Zipper.

 What is an invisible zipper?

 The teeth on the zip should not be visible from the front, the zipper pull will be small and the teeth will be visible from the back.
 There are different weights of invisible zippers.
-I personally prefer the lightweight invisible zippers, however I would recommend using the medium weight invisible zippers if you are working with a garment that may take some strain or you are working with a heavy weight fabric.
+I personally prefer the lightweight invisible zippers, however I would recommend using the medium weight invisible zippers if you are making a garment that may take some strain, or you are working with a heavy weight fabric.